Why I Still Prefer Unity: It's All About Real Estate

 I’ve been pretty good about not becoming a open source pundit.
 But today I feel like writing something useless.

-My laptop’s ssd crapped out yesterday so I just cd to the next.
+My laptop’s ssd crapped out yesterday so I decided to take our pranks seriously.
 I’ve been using Ubuntu for a few years now, so I thought it would be great to revisit Gnome and see how the 3.x development is coming along, maybe even switch back.

 Nope.